rwynn/monstache-site/src/advanced.md

 #### Filtering

 You can completely ignore documents by adding filter configurations to your TOML config file.
 The filter functions are executing immediately after inserts or updates are read from the oplog.
-The correspding document is passed into the function and you can return true or false to include or ignore the document.
+The corresponding document is passed into the function and you can return true or false to include or ignore the document.

 ```toml
 [[filter]]